Legal Advice for Minimum Wage — 37 results

 * 1. No employer shall make any deduction from the wages of an employee, except deductions... more

-Written by attorney Jessica Hofrichter, over 1 year ago.
+Written by attorney Jessica Hofrichter, almost 2 years ago.

 The following tips are designed to help employers avoid the common mistake of misclassifying Minnesota sales employees as exempt under the "outside sales" exemption of the federal Fair... more

-Written by attorney James Radford, about 1 month ago.
+Written by attorney James Radford, 3 months ago.

 These are five tips we recommend to individuals seeking to recover for unpaid overtime.
 Many employers deny employees "time and a half" for hours worked over 40 per week.
 Often, employers... more